 The horse seems to have been well looked after over the years, with fairly regular scouring.
 On one occasion, however, in 1866, the scourers dug a new chalk pit just above the horse, which created a white patch that spoiled the appearance for some time.
 In 2010 the horse underwent a major renovation overseen by landowner Tim Carson and Alton Barnes Parish Council, when 150 tons of fresh chalk were delivered to the site by helicopter, which volunteers then used to replenish the surface of the figure.

 The Alton Barnes white horse looks out over Pewsey Vale towards the new Pewsey horse, and can be seen for many miles.
 Perhaps the best views, though, are from Alton Barnes itself, and from the road from Alton Barnes to Lockeridge.
 The horse can be reached by footpaths from the Lockeridge road.

-There is a tradition of lighting the white horses to mark special occasions, and in recent times this horse was lit by candlelight at the winter solstices in 2001 and 2002, and then every year from 2004 to 2011.
+There is a tradition of lighting the white horses to mark special occasions, and in recent times this horse was lit by candlelight at the winter solstices in 2001 and 2002, and often has been since.
 It was also lit on 30th June 2012, marking its 200th anniversary.
 You can find more information on this page.

 Milk Hill and nearby Tan Hill are the joint highest points in Wiltshire at 294 metres.
 There was also a white horse on Tan Hill, though this is no longer visible.